Azure-Samples/active-directory-dotnetcore-daemon-v2/2-Call-OwnApi/README.md

 > Note: if you used the setup scripts, the changes below will have been applied for you

 1. Open the `TodoList-WebApi\appsettings.json` file
-1. Find the app key `Domain` and replace the existing value with your Microsoft Entra tenant name.
 1. Find the app key `TenantId` and replace the existing value with your Microsoft Entra tenant ID.
-1. Find the app key `ClientId` and replace the existing value with the application ID (clientId) of the `TodoList-webapi-daemon-v2` application copied from the Microsoft Entra admin center.
+1. Find the app key `ClientId` and replace the existing value with the Application ID of the `TodoList-webapi-daemon-v2` application copied from the Microsoft Entra admin center.
+1. Find the app key `Scopes` and replace the existing value with the **App ID URI** of your web API, followed by "/.default".

 #### Configure the client project

-1. Open the `Daemon-Console\appsettings.json` file
+1. Open the `daemon-console\appsettings.json` file
 1. If you are connecting to a national cloud, change the instance to the correct Microsoft Entra ID endpoint.
 [See this reference for a list of Microsoft Entra ID endpoints.](https://docs.microsoft.com/graph/deployments#app-registration-and-token-service-root-endpoints)
-1. Find the app key `Tenant` and replace the existing value with your Microsoft Entra tenant name.
+1. Find the app key `TenantId` and replace the existing value with your Microsoft Entra tenant ID.
-1. Find the app key `ClientId` and replace the existing value with the application ID (clientId) of the `daemon-console-v2` application copied from the Microsoft Entra admin center.
+1. Find the app key `ClientId` and replace the existing value with the Application ID of the `daemon-console-v2` application copied from the Microsoft Entra admin center.
 1. Find the app key `ClientSecret` and replace the existing value with the key you saved during the creation of the `daemon-console-v2` app, in the Microsoft Entra admin center.
-1. Find the app key `TodoListBaseAddress` and set to `https://localhost:44372`
-1. Find the app key `TodoListScope` and replace the existing value with the **App ID URI** of your web API, followed by "/.default".
+1. Find the app key `Scopes` and replace the existing value with the **App ID URI** of your web API, followed by "/.default".
+Please note that `Scopes` should be a string array.

 ### Step 4: Run the sample